Note 2 – Summary of Important Accounting Principles

 2.2.2 Transactions with non-controlling interests

 The Group applies the principle of reporting transactions with non-controlling interests as transactions with the Group’s shareholders.
 Upon acquisitions from non-controlling interests, the difference between the purchase price paid and the actual acquired share of the carrying amount of the subsidiary’s net assets is recognized in equity.
 Gains or losses upon divestments to non-controlling interests are also recognized in equity.
-Duni recognizes non-controlling interests in an acquired company either at fair value or at the proportionate share of the acquired company’s identifiable net assets.
+Duni recognizes non-controlling interests in an acquired company either at fair value or at the holding’s proportionate share of the identifiable net assets of the acquired company.
 This choice of principle is made for each individual business acquisition.
-Duni has non-controlling interests in subsidiaries Terinex Siam in Thailand and Sharp Serviettes in New Zealand, which are recognized at fair value.
+Duni has recognized non-controlling interests at fair value in subsidiaries Terinex Siam in Thailand, Sharp Serviettes in New Zealand, Biopac UK Ltd in the UK and BioPak Pty Ltd in Australia.

 2.2.3 Affiliated companies